 that never knew the man, but have felt his influence nonetheless.
 Click here for full story.

-The following photos were taken during the Fall T-Club Awards Ceremony on Monday, December 8th, 2014 in the Doc Bryan Lecture Hall.
+The following photos of 4-year award winners were taken during the Fall T-Club Awards Ceremony in December of 2015 at the Doc Bryan Lecture Hall.
+Pictured (women), left to right: